Leo-Schmit/php-study-1/README.md

 ### MIN\_R\_S Parameter

 The `MIN_R_S` parameter defines the cutoff value for the correlation coefficient.
+If you set MIN_R_S below 0.35, the resulting categories may include warnings for which groups are not defined.
+For such warnings, the category will be marked as "other".
+To add categories for additional warnings, edit the files phpstan_cat.json, psalm_cat.json, and phan_cat.json in the "results" directory.

 By default:

 - `MIN_R_S` is set to `0.35`.